 #41 Updated by Eddi over 8 years ago

 if only speed is different, you can reuse the articulated parts by giving the same ID in the artic_ident column, if also capacity is different (commuter vs. passenger) then you have to duplicate the articulated parts as well.

-#48 Updated by Eddi almost 8 years ago
+#48 Updated by Eddi over 8 years ago

 i'm just saying i find the value implausible.

 that page you link there lists the axle scheme as Bo'2'+2'2'+2'Bo', but that's not the original arrangement. that's what the DB made of it when it needed more trains, it took leftover steering wagons from ET25 and stretched the 4 ET31 into 6 this way.

 anyway, the ET25 isn't really a proper replacement. the "scheme" would be something like: ET65: commuter, ET25: passenger, ET31: accelerated, ET11: express